Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Gradient Dynamics in Dual-Task Learning

-Our empirical analysis shows that the simpler stochastic switching scheme drives the gradient cosine $\phi(t)$ toward zero while keeping both norms non-vanishing, achieving a similar end effect as PCGrad but without explicit projections or extra gradient evaluations.
-For this reason, we use dual-task learning with stochastic switching as our default and regard PCGrad-style techniques as an interesting but unnecessary refinement in this setting.
-We provide details and gradient analysis for PCGrad in the supplement.
+Our empirical analysis shows that the simpler stochastic switching scheme drives the gradient cosine $\phi(t)$ toward zero while keeping both norms non-vanishing, achieving a similar end effect (reducing gradient conflict) without explicit projections or extra gradient evaluations.
+For this reason, we use dual-task learning with stochastic switching as our default, and regard Gradient Surgery-style techniques as unnecessary refinements in this setting.
+We provide qualitative and quantitative comparisons between stochastic switching and Gradient Surgery in the supplement.